Integrating Kubernetes into Traditional Infrastructure with HA Egress Gateway

 IP range —which is outside the cluster.

-While Egress Gateway in Open Source Cilium is a great step forward, most enterprise environments should not rely on a single point of failure for network routing.
+While Egress Gateway in Cilium is a great step forward, most enterprise environments should not rely on a single point of failure for network routing.
 For this reason, Cilium Enterprise 1.11 introduced Egress Gateway High Availability (HA), which supports multiple egress nodes.
-The nodes acting as egress gateways will then load-balance traffic in a round-robin fashion, and will provide fallback nodes in case one or more egress nodes fail.
+The nodes acting as egress gateways will then load-balance traffic in a round-robin fashion and provide fallback nodes in case one or more egress nodes fail.

 The multiple egress nodes can be configured using an egressGroups